 Not anymore!
 Gone are the days of simply typing the query into a search box.
 Voice search technology allows people to make a verbal search.
 This is either via a smartphone, smart device or a computer.
 The query is then answered by a search engine or a digital assistant.

 Digital voice assistants such as Amazon Alexa are finding their way into people’s homes at a staggering rate.
-Voice-based shopping is expected to jump to $40 billion in 2022.
 Long-tail keywords are the best way for you to rank highly in voice SERPs.
 They help you to train voice assistants to return your information to mobile voice users.
 Voice assistants are designed to understand natural phrases.
 For example, “what is the best Italian restaurant in the West Midlands?’
 Your SEO needs to reflect this.

-Less competition is a big advantage to long-tail keywords, but it isn’t the only one.
+Less competition is a big advantage to ranking for long tail keywords, but it isn’t the only one.
 As we mentioned earlier, typically, less content is created on this subject.
 This means you have an opportunity to become an authoritative voice in your industry.

 A business that is well respected can be less sales focused and more customer experience focused.
 A user that has a positive experience is more likely to convert and tell people about their experience.